Tyler Badie: Baltimore Ravens

-Badie was selected by the Baltimore Ravens in the sixth round, 196th overall, of the 2022 NFL Draft.
+Badie was selected by the Baltimore Ravens in the sixth round, 196th overall, of the 2022 NFL draft.
 He was waived on August 30, 2022, and signed to the practice squad the next day.

 Denver Broncos

-On December 29, 2022, Badie was signed by the Denver Broncos off the practice squad of the Baltimore Ravens.
+On December 29, 2022, Badie was signed by the Denver Broncos off the practice squad of the Ravens.
+Badie made his NFL debut in Week 18 against the Los Angeles Chargers.
+In the game, he scored a 24–yard touchdown off of a Russell Wilson pass, his first NFL touch, and touchdown.